Christopher Mason "Chris" Savino (born October 2, 1971) is a storyboard artist, writer and director.

 - In 2011, he launched an Indiegogo campaign to fund for a live-action short adaption of his comic book titled Bigfoot and Gray on the Run, which he intended to serve as a potential pilot for a TV series.
 The short was completed, but its chances of being picked up are slim to nothing with the allegations made against him.

-- When Nick announced plans for a theatrical Loud House movie for 2020, Savino was signed on to write and direct the feature.
-However, due to the aforementioned allegations against him, a new writer/director is set to replace him.
-Given that the movie was eventually pushed back by one year (and will be released on Netflix instead of theaters), it's likely that his original script was scrapped.
+- When Nick announced plans for a theatrical TLH movie for 2020, Savino was signed on to write and direct the feature.
+However, due to his firing from the series, he was replaced as writer and director by Chris Viscardi and Dave Needham, respectively.
+Given that the movie was eventually pushed back by one year (and released on Netflix instead of theaters), it's likely that his original draft (if it was even completed, as the movie was greenlit only seven months before he was fired) was scrapped.